CosmaVergari/os161-vm/README.md

 - faulter modified (faulterro)
 - tlbreplace (created)

-We added the `tlbreplace` test that tries to cause a TLB replace, knowing the overall architecture.
+We added the `tlbreplace` test that tries to cause a TLB replace, knowing the system architecture.

-We also modified the size of the swap file and ran `matmult` to check if a _kernel panic_ is raised because the size of the logical address space is greater than the sum of the physical memory and swap file sizes.
+We also modified the size of the swap file and ran `matmult` to check if a *kernel panic* is raised when the size of the used logical address space is greater than the sum of the physical memory and swap file sizes.

 To further test our tracking of the physical memory we ran the following kernel tests: